candyandy951/ae-awards-show-maker/README.md

  1. If a photo is used in the template (a headshot for example), it MUST be added as a precomp.
 	 - The script expects you to have photos of various resolutions throughout the "slideshow."
 By precomping all of the photos, you standardize the resolution of the photo layer and make it easy for the script to reliably replace.
 2. Any text included in the template must be a text layer within the template comp.
 Effects, masks, track matts, etc. can be added, but you cannot do things that alter the layer's classification as a "text layer" like have the text nested in a precomp or convert the text to shapes.
 3. The script currently only supports the automation of replacing 3 text fields/layers - typically a name and two subtitles.
-Any additional text fields would need to be edited after the script generates the slideshow.
+Any additional text fields would need to be edited after the script generates the "slides".

 This script is broken into two separate tools: the **Photos to Comps** tool, and the **Awards Show Maker** tool.

 The **Photos to Comps** tool aids the user in generating precomps from photos to use in the slideshow.
-This tool is here because if a photo is used in the template comp, it must be a precomp, otherwise you're asking for trouble when dealing with photos of varying resolution.
+This tool is here because if a photo is used in the template comp, it must be a precomp, otherwise you're asking for trouble when dealing with photos of varying resolution (plus the rest of the script won't work).

-The **Awards Show Maker** tool is the advertised portion of the script, it takes the template comp along with the photo comps (easily generated using the photos to comps tool) and a CSV of text data (if applicable) and combines them to create multiple duplicates of the template comp with updated photos and/or text fields.
+The **Awards Show Maker** tool is the advertised portion of the script, it takes the template comp along with the photo comps (if applicable) and a CSV of text data (if applicable) and combines them to create multiple duplicates of the template comp with updated photos and/or text fields.

 ## Additional Details: